Last Updated on August 25, 2023

 Let’s think of this mood board as the foundation.
 After the general concept was chosen, Ashley moved on to the styling of the space.
 The fun stuff like pillows and bedding and vases and such.
-Now the bedroom makeover moved into Phase 2, and I was given a list of home decor to purchase.
+The bedroom makeover moved into Phase 2, and I was given a list of home decor to purchase.
 Let’s just say the delivery man gave me an eye roll on a daily basis for like 2 weeks.
 When the final piece arrived, I actually hugged him, and he looked as uncomfortable as a cat in a bathtub as he ran back to his truck.
 Apparently, he didn’t understand the gravity of what he was delivering…and it’s not like I could explain and ask him upstairs to my new beautiful bedroom.
 The hug was awkward enough.

 So, after all my rambling, are you ready to see the final before and after?
 I know you must be dying!!!
 I know I am.
 Are you even reading this anymore, or did you just scroll down?
 The suspense has been killin’ me!

 I KNOW RIGHT!
 Jaw drop!
 The white and the neutrals!
 It’s glorious with all the texture popping!
 It keeps your eye moving.
 I think that wedding blanket weighs like 10 pounds.
 I placed a rattan tray full of fluffy white towels and a couple of my favorite magazines on the bed as a welcoming gift to overnight guests.
 The duvet and shams texture contrast nicely.
 I added in a mud cloth pillow from an Instagram sale with Orlando Soria and paired it with a metallic pillow.
 The bentwood pendant was hung in the corner and works well as an extra reading lamp.
 I used an edison bulb for subdued lighting or you can add a dimmer.
 Over the bed is hung a photograph of birch trees…which was actually quite personal to me, unbeknownst to Ashley.
 My favorite tree while growing up was the birch in my front yard.
 I used to climb it with my sister and much to my mother’s dismay would pull layers of the bark.